gosu/gosu/CONTRIBUTING.md

   **Example:** `should_delete = is_admin && !is_undeletable`
   **Example:** `puts(description || "no description")`
   **Rationale:** Consistency with other binary operators (`|`/`&` and `||=`/`&&=`), no problems with operator precedence.

-## Markdown and Comments

-Please start each sentence on a new line.
-**Rationale:** This avoids large diffs when a single word changes at the start of a long paragraph.